astanin/notch/README.md

 If you include Notch headers in more than one compilation unit (source file), then, to suppress multiple definitions, `#define NOTCH_ONLY_DECLARATIONS` before Notch includes in all but one of the source files.
+See how Notch is used in `test/` source file to see an example.

     #define NOTCH_DISABLE_OPTIMIZATIONS